-Shober et al. (2018) conducted a four-year (2013-2016) field study in Sussex County, DE observing the effects of irrigation and fertigation WUE and NUE in corn.
-The years during which the study was conducted were not ideal for observing potential differences between irrigated and dryland corn, simply because weather factors during these consecutive years were far more favorable to crop production than had been typical for the years preceding the study (See Figure 4).
-It is generally understood that the benefits of irrigation are most observable during notably dry to drought conditions that would contribute to moisture stress in a dryland scenario.
+Shober et al. (2018) conducted a four-year (2013-2016) field study in Sussex County, DE observing the effects of irrigation on WUE and NUE in corn.
+The years during which the study was conducted were not ideal for observing potential differences between irrigated and dryland corn, because rainfall during the growing season did not appear to limit crop production (See Figure 4).
+This is not typical for the region (Sims et al., 2012).
+It is generally understood that the benefits of irrigation are most observable during dry to drought conditions that would contribute to moisture stress in a dryland scenario.
 Nevertheless, use of irrigation has been expanding in Delaware due to its potential to stabilize yields and increase profitability during less-than-ideal cropping years.

-Center-pivot irrigation on corn, managed with consideration of sensor measurements for soil matric potential or evapotranspiration, were compared to a non-irrigated (dryland) control on a University of Delaware (UD) Research Farm in Sussex County.
+Center-pivot irrigation on corn, managed based on sensor measurements for soil matric potential or evapotranspiration estimates, were compared to a non-irrigated (dryland) control on a University of Delaware (UD) Research Farm in Sussex County.
 Nine-meter wide buffers between treatment plots ensured no confounding of treatment effects on neighboring plots.
 Soil moisture data was monitored daily to optimize irrigation treatments.
-All plots received poultry litter and N fertilizer to meet crop need based on realistic yield goals.
-In-season N applications were applied via sidedress and fertigation.
+All plots received poultry litter and N fertilizer at the same total PAN rate to meet crop need based on realistic yield goals.
+In-season N applications to these plots were applied via sidedress application at the same total N rate for all treatments, based on realistic yield goals.